Jacobh2/jokes/README.md

 It also includes a simple servings-client that can be used to call the server running the trained model to make yourself laugh

+## Docker
+I included a dockerfile to easily run the pre-processing part!